abhayp2204/Game/README.md

 # Game
-Creating a 2D game with OpenGL
+Creating a 2D game with OpenGL.
+First update